ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 A substantial amount of work was necessary to port the existing code to the GitHub open-source platform.
 This included:

-- the generation of configuration files for cross-platform build toolchains and regression tests (CMake),
+- the generation of configuration files for cross-platform build toolchains and regression tests [CMake](https://cmake.org/),
-- the integration of the project with Continuous Integration platforms (Travis),
+- the integration of the project with Continuous Integration platforms [Travis CI](https://travis-ci.org),
-- the conversion of documents into plain text format (MarkDown),
+- the conversion of documents into plain text format [MarkDown](https://daringfireball.net/projects/markdown),
 - bug fixing to account for restrictive compilers,
 - the harmonization of source code style